 Fuerteventura is a great destination to enjoy bird-watching.
 Probably the best island to enjoy it and despite it is not in the top 5 of Spain´s top bird-watching locations, you can enjoy good sightings of endangered birds in the islands.

-There are 13 natural protected areas and measures to protect the Canary island stonechat and the Houbara bustard.
+There are 13 natural protected areas and measures to protect the Canary Island Stonechat and the Houbara bustard.

 The island is very rich in sea life, with more than 350 species of fish to be found.

-Brief history of Fuertenventura
+Brief history of Fuerteventura